jasonkuhrt/graffle/website/content/examples/transport-http-method-get.md

   })

 // The following request will use an HTTP POST method because it is
-// using a "mutation" type of operation which is not a "read" kind. await graffle.rawString({
+// using a "mutation" type of operation. await graffle.rawString({
   document:
     `mutation addPokemon(attack:0, defense:0, hp:1, name:"Nano") { name }`,
 })

 // The following request will use an HTTP GET method because it
-// is using a "query" type of operation which is a "read" kind operation. await graffle.rawString({
+// is using a "query" type of operation. await graffle.rawString({
   document: `query { pokemonByName(name:"Nano") { hp } }`,
 })